Parking facilities at Brash Allan Road are proudly maintained by:

-Turn East onto Mabel Lake Road at the only set of lights in Enderby.
+Turn East onto Mabel Lake Road.
 Continue for 2km down Mabel Lake Road and take a lefthand turn onto Brash Allen Road heading north.
-At 1.4km, Brash Allen road forks - stay right and continue down the unpaved road for 1.6 km until you reach the parking lot.
+At 1.4 km, Brash Allen road forks – stay right and continue down the unpaved road for 1.6 km until you reach the parking lot.
 The trail starts at the road intersection and heads east up the gravel path to the base of the trail.

 Maps and BrochuresAny maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.